ashikurrahmanbd/wp-role-maker/readme.txt

 ## Installation

 1. **Upload the Plugin**:
-   - Download the `WP Role Maker` plugin ZIP file.
+   - Download the `User Role Maker` plugin ZIP file.
    - Go to your WordPress admin panel, navigate to `Plugins > Add New`.
    - Click 'Upload Plugin' and select the downloaded ZIP file.
    - Click 'Install Now' and then 'Activate' to activate the plugin.

 2. **Using the Plugin**:
-   - Navigate to the `WP Role Maker` menu item in the WordPress admin panel.
+   - Navigate to the `User Role Maker` menu item in the WordPress admin panel.
    - Use the metabox on the custom post type to manage roles and capabilities.
    - Customize roles by adding or removing capabilities.
    - Delete roles to automatically reassign users to the 'Subscriber' role.